 In a review of the effects of trampling on intertidal habitats, Tyler-Walters & Arnold (2008) found no information on the effects of trampling on Laminaria species (Laminaria digitata and Laminaria saccharina).
 The authors suggested that laminarians are robust species but that trampling on blades at low tide could potentially damage the blade or growing meristem.
 Trampling on shallow algal communities in the Mediterranean reported that erect canopy forming species (e.g. Cysterseira spp., Dictyota spp.) were the worse affected, and suffered a reduction in abundance but were reduced to just holdfasts at high trampling intensities (Milazzo et al., 2002; Tyler-Walters, 2005).
+Echinus esculentus suffer from abrasion via impact from scallop dredges (Bradshaw et al., 2000; Hall-Spencer & Moore, 2000a).
+While adults may be able to repair some of their test, most impacts result in the death of the organism.
+Physical abrasion in this biotope is, therefore, likely to decrease grazing on the kelps and may change the identity of the biotope.

 Sensitivity assessment.
-There is little evidence on sensitivity to abrasion in this biotope.
+There is little evidence of sensitivity to abrasion in this biotope.
 Abrasion via trampling could damage parts of the adult kelp and red algae and lead to the removal of individuals.
 Abrasion by passing bottom trawls or similar gear may remove or damage large erect kelps, and the associated biological assemblage could also be damaged, dislodged or killed.
 Therefore, a resistance of 'Low' is suggested based on limited evidence.
-The resilience is probably 'High', and sensitivity is, therefore, 'Low'.
+Nevertheless, the community is dominated by robust or rapid colonizing species so that resilience is probably 'High' and hence sensitivity 'Low'.

-Penetration or Not relevant (NR) Not relevant (NR) Not relevant (NR) substratum subsurface Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR which is resistant to subsurface penetration.
+Penetration or disturbance of the Not relevant (NR) Not relevant (NR) Not relevant (NR) substratum subsurface Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

+The species characterizing this biotope group are epifauna or epiflora occurring on hard rock, which is resistant to subsurface penetration.
 Therefore, 'penetration' is 'Not relevant'.
 The assessment for abrasion at the surface only is, therefore, considered to equally represent sensitivity to this pressure'.
 Please refer to 'abrasion' above.